6306/minette/readme.md

 # Rest v2
 Bot base used for primarily for one thing, done in javascript.
+Continuation of this[https://github.com/Stovven/rest] project.

 ## things it can do
 * **Ping**: embed that just shows if its infact alive (ms time todo)